Menu

 Category:

-Many people have stereotypes about what an ‘alcoholic’ looks like, but the truth is that addiction does not discriminate based on age, gender, income, or race.
-In the same way, a person does not need to have been drinking for 50 years to be classed as an alcoholic.
+Many people have stereotypes about what an “alcoholic” looks like, but the reality is that alcoholism does not discriminate based on age, gender, income, or race.
+Similarly, a person doesn’t need to have been drinking for decades to be classified as dependent on alcohol.

-In fact, one may be able to be diagnosed as having ‘substance use disorder’ in as short a timeframe as a few months.
-When being assessed by a professional for addiction, they may ask you questions such as:
+In fact, a person may be diagnosed with alcohol use disorder in as short a timeframe as a few months.
+When being assessed by a professional for alcohol addiction, they may ask questions such as:

-• Do you ever drink more alcohol than you intend to?
+• Do you ever consume alcohol in larger amounts than you intend to?

 • Have you ever tried to cut down or quit before, and haven’t been able to?